SashaNullptr/How-To-Poweredge-1950-III/README.md

 ## The Draw Backs

-For reasons we will discuss in the [hardware section](hardware.md) these machines are LOUD.
+For reasons we will discuss in the [docs/hardware section](hardware.md) these machines are LOUD.
 As in, non-trivial risk of hearing damage loud.
 If you live in a small space there is no way to adequately mask the sound, and if you live in a large space you need to make peace with a room that will be borderline inhospitable.